minnibb/tp/docs/UserGuide.md

 ### Favourite contacts: `favourite`

-The `favourite` command allows you to mark a contact as a favourite so that you can easily identify them later or retrieve them quickly when needed.
+The `favourite` command lets you mark important contacts as favourites, making it easy to find and highlight them later.
+Whether it's a key student, parent, or colleague, you can quickly access your favourite contacts whenever needed.

 **Format:** `favourite INDEX`
 <box type="info" seamless>